simofilahi/RedTetris/README.md

 # RedTetris

 ## Overview
-this project is a tetris game built for the browser
+this project is a multiplayer tetris game built for the browser

+## Technologies
+- ReactJs
+- Styled Component
+- Socket.io client/server
+- NodeJS
+- Express

 ## Game screnshot